fmager/real-time/m4_optimization/s1_profilers.md

 * [Nsight Systems](https://developer.nvidia.com/nsight-systems)
 * [PyTorch profiler](https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html)
-* [A list of Rust profilers from the Rust Performance Book](https://nnethercote.github.io/perf-book/profiling.html) Profiling on Windows is a bad experience if you are outside Visual Studio
+* [A list of Rust profilers from the Rust Performance Book](https://nnethercote.github.io/perf-book/profiling.html) Profiling on Windows is a bad experience if you are outside Visual Studio.
+You can try using Linux tools through WSL2 on Windows.

 ## Different Points of View
 Benchmark table